-The Oculus Quest 2 is a masterclass in incremental improvements over its predecessor, the Oculus Quest.
-As reviewer Michael Andronico concluded: "The Oculus Quest 2’s price, game library and overall ease of use make it the best entry point into virtual reality yet."
+The Meta Quest 2 is a masterclass in incremental improvements over its predecessor, the Oculus Quest.
+As reviewer Michael Andronico concluded: "The Meta Quest 2’s price, game library and overall ease of use make it the best entry point into virtual reality yet."

 That's because sports a slicker design, better display resolution, a 120Hz refresh rate in some games and apps, and faster overall performance than the original Oculus Quest.
 It also just feels like a well-made headset.
 There's a large market for Meta Quest 2 accessories too, from Logitech speakers that can be attached to the Quest 2's strap to provide a premium sound experience without taking you fully out of the real world to charging docks and more.

 Plus, the Quest 2 does all this without any cables, which is one of the reasons why it still holds our top spot for the best VR headset.
 But you can still connect it to a PC via the Meta Quest Link cable to play the best PC VR games.
 One own Mike Prospero did just that with Microsoft Flight Simulator on the Quest 2.